niinavi/Jarjestelmaprojekti/documents/final_report.md

 In our project the architecture consisted of Filebeat, Logstash, Elasticsearch, Kibana and Nginx.
 We collected data from Apache logs on Minion and transferred them into Logstash on our Master.
 We also collected System logs but decided to focus on Apache logs when we explored Kibana dashboard.
 Apache and Filebeat are installed on our minion and on our master, Logstash, Elasticsearch and Kibana working together with Nginx.

 ![ELK architecture](https://assets.digitalocean.com/articles/elk/elk-infrastructure.png)
 Picture 1.
-ELK-architecture.
-Picture adapted from DigitalOcean.
+ELK-architecture (Picture adapted from DigitalOcean Inc 2019a).

 <a name="elasticsearch"></a>
 ## Elasticsearch

 Elasticsearch is a search engine and for data storing.
 You don’t use it on its own because you need something to feed the data into and interface for users to search data.
 Elasticsearch indexes your data which helps you to make faster searches.
 For this purpose Elasticsearch uses a library called Lucene.
-(Gheorghe, Hinman, Russo, Chapter 1)
+(Gheorghe, Hinman & Russo, 2016, Chapter 1.)

 "Finally, Elasticsearch is, as the name suggests, elastic.
 It’s clustered by default—you call it a cluster even if you run it on a single server—and you can always add more servers to increase capacity or fault tolerance.
-Similarly, you can easily remove servers from the cluster to reduce costs if you have lower load. " (Gheorghe, Hinman, Russo, Chapter 1)
+Similarly, you can easily remove servers from the cluster to reduce costs if you have lower load. " (Gheorghe ym.
+2016, Chapter 1.)

-Kuva shardista, nodesta ja klusterpilvestä ?
-Maininta, että on olemassa querying lanugagesta.

 ### Configuration

 Elasticserach uses JSON format for expressing data structures because it is easy for applications to parse and generate.
 The configuration files uses YAML (YAML Ain’t Markup Language).
 Elasticsearch listens http port 9200 by default.
-(Gheorghe, Hinman, Russo, Chapter 1)
+(Gheorghe ym.
+2016, Chapter 1.)

 ### Installation

 For installation we need public GPG key and package repository with following commands.
+(DigitalOcean Inc 2019b.)
 ```
 wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -